-Students arriving after 8:15 a.m. at Cherry Street and Rapid City Elementary and 8:30 a.m. at Birch Street Elementary are counted absent for the morning session.
+Students arriving after 8:30 a.m. are counted absent for the morning session.
 Students that are signed out by a parent/guardian or designee before 2:00 are marked absent for one half-day.

 NOTIFICATION OF ABSENCE

 Please be sure to write a note or call the office if your student will be out sick.
 If there will be an extended absence, please notify the staff as soon as possible.
 We will do our best to prepare work and make a plan to keep your student progressing along with the rest of the class.